MISP/misp-website/_pages/datamodels.md

 *   **mobile-application-id**: The application id of a mobile application

+## MISP objects

+MISP objects are in addition to MISP attributes to allow advanced combinations of attributes.
+The creation of these objects and their associated attributes are based on real cyber security use-cases and existing practices in information sharing.
+MISP objects are standardised under a simple templating format and are automatically available in MISP.
+A series of relationships are also defined along with the objects which can be used to create relationships between objects.

+The objects available can be [browsed via the web site](/objects.html) or downloaded as [PDF](/objects.pdf) or directly via the MISP software.

 ## MISP Taxonomies

 Along with the core format, [MISP taxonomies](https://www.github.com/MISP/misp-taxonomies/) provide a set of already defined classifications modeling estimative language, CSIRTs/CERTs classifications, national classifications or threat model classification.
 The fixed taxonomies provide a practical method to tag efficiently events and attributes within a set of MISP instances where taxonomies can be easily cherry-picked or extended to meet the local requirements of an organization or a specific sharing community.
 When using MISP, the MISP taxonomies are available and can be freely used based on the community practises.